DJ-Meyers/me/README.md

-# personal-website
+# DJ Meyers' Personal Website
-Personal Website to host my projects
+Created a personal website using HTML, CSS and Bootstrap.
+All icons provided by Font Awesome.